 When you are done, rinse with water to remove plaque and food particles.
 Do not be alarmed if during the first week of flossing your gums bleed or are a little sore.
 If your gums hurt while flossing you could be doing it too hard or too deeply.
 Check with our office if bleeding continues with proper professional care.
 Bleeding usually stops or diminishes greatly with proper oral hygiene.

 Caring For Sensitive Teeth

-Sometimes after dental treatment, teeth are sensitive to hot and cold.
-If the mouth is kept clean, this sensation should not last long.
-However, if the mouth is not kept clean, , the sensitivity will remain and could become more severe.
-If your teeth are especially sensitive, consult with Dr. Goodner.
+Sometimes after dental treatment, teeth are sensitive to hot or cold.
+This sensation should not last long if an appropriate hygiene regimen is followed.
+If your teeth are especially sensitive, consult with Dr. Roberts or Dr. Goodner.
 A medicated toothpaste or mouth rinse made especially for sensitive teeth may be recommended.

 Choosing Oral Hygiene Products

 There are so many products on the market that choosing the right one can be difficult.
 Here are some suggestions for selecting dental care products that will work for most patients:

 - Automatic or electronic toothbrushes are safe and effective for the majority of users.
 Oral irrigators (water spraying devices) can aid in rinsing and removing food particles, but do not adequately remove plaque.
 You need to brush and floss in conjunction with an irrigator for best results.
 We have seen excellent results with electric toothbrushes from Oral-B and Sonicare.